alexellis/swarmmode-tests/arm/README.md

 # Docker Swarmmode Test Scenarios

-These scenarios are designed to test the basic connectivity and features of swarmmode.
+These scenarios are designed to test the basic connectivity and features of swarmmode on the Raspberry Pi.

 * [Get Docker installed on your Pi](http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/)